 Many people choose colors they find attractive when deciding on the color of a new vehicle.
 This is an entirely understandable impulse.

 However, personal preference might not be the only factor worth considering when deciding what color of vehicle to buy.
 It’s important to understand the link between certain car colors and crash risk when purchasing a vehicle.

 This overview will explain which colors you should avoid and which you should consider if you want to be as safe as possible behind the wheel.
-That said, if you ever are injured in an accident, our San Diego car accident lawyers at Mission Personal Injury Lawyers can help you pursue the compensation you may be owed.
+That said, if you ever are injured in an accident, our car accident attorney in San Diego at Mission Personal Injury Lawyers can help you pursue the compensation you may be owed.
 Call us today to learn more.

 Which Car Colors Have the Greatest Crash Risk?